mainmatter/mainmatter.com/src/posts/2023-07-22-the-case-for-rust-on-the-web.md

 In parallel to existing frameworks and libraries like actix and axum continue to improve, new frameworks will be built at higher abstraction levels as well.
-As more teams adopt Rust for web backends, the ecosystem will explore and evaluate approaches, learn from evaluating those in different use cases, and collectively settle on a set of patterns and architectures.
+As more teams adopt Rust for web backends, the community will explore and evaluate approaches, learn from evaluating those in different use cases, and collectively settle on a set of patterns and architectures.
 Eventually, we'll see full-featured macro-frameworks like a "Rust on Rails" that will significantly